My Library Account Login

 Interested in becoming a tutor?
-We are now accepting applications for Winter 2022.
+We are now accepting applications for the FALL 2022 semester!

 We want to make sure that all students who are selected are successful during our interview process.
 Please refer to the Douglas College Career Centre for proper interviewing etiquette to prepare and enrich your interview experience.